Augarten Vienna Porcelain Manufactory

 Tours of the manufactory & porcelain museum:

-Duration approx. 1 hour, in German and English
+Duration: approx. 1 hour, in German (English on request)

 For fans of the fine art of porcelain making, the manufactory also offers 2-day seminars for the painting of porcelain or the creation of porcelain figures.